horuslabsio/karst-core/scripts/readme.md

-# Karst Deployment Script
+# coloniz Deployment Script

-This script facilitates the deployment of contracts within the Karst project.
+This script facilitates the deployment of contracts within the coloniz project.
 Follow the steps below to set up and run the deployment script for your desired contract.

 ## Prerequisites